Programs

 The York House Music Program offers courses in both instrumental and choral music.
 Students have the opportunity to study, explore, and perform music from all genres.

-Our senior music ensembles are often invited to represent Vancouver and York House School in national and international festivals and competitions.
-The Senior Concert Band won top honours at the Millennium of Music Festival in Florence, Italy in 2008, and achieved superior ranking at the Canadian National MusicFest competition in 2007.
+Our senior music ensembles have been invited to represent Vancouver and York House School in national and international festivals and competitions.
 Our ensembles have toured Spain, Eastern Europe, Hawaii, Austria, Italy, and California.
+Most recently, the Senior School Concert Choir and Chamber Choir both received gold rankings at the national level at Musicfest Canada in 2023.

 Music Ensembles